-LQCD-ext will procure storage for Lustre and NFS file systems separately from the computing systems.
+LQCD-Ext will procure storage for Lustre and NFS file systems separately from the computing systems.
 The amount of storage purchased will be determined in part from the requests that are required for all proposals to the Scientific Program Committee for allocations of time.
-The incremental storage added at each site annually will be at least as great as the sum of requested storage in the annual allocations proposals.
+The incremental storage added at each site annually will increase aggregate storage to provide at least as great as the sum of requested storage in the annual allocations proposals.
 Further, the storage will be deployed using a sufficient number of servers to meet the anticipated I/O bandwidth needs of the coming allocation year.

-Strategy for the FY2012 LQCD-Ext Deployment
+Strategy for the FY2013 LQCD-Ext Deployment

-As discussed in the sections above, in FY2012 the hardware candidates are an IBM BlueGene/Q system at BNL, a conventional Infiniband cluster at JLab, a GPU-accelerated Infiniband cluster at JLab, or some mixture of the three.
+As discussed in the sections above, in FY2013 the hardware candidates are an IBM BlueGene/Q system at BNL, a conventional Infiniband cluster at Fermilab, a GPU-accelerated Infiniband cluster at Fermilab, or some mixture of the three.

-As of the time of the preparation of this document, the schedule for the availability of BlueGene/Q (BG/Q) hardware is not known.
-However, it is believed that BG/Q hardware may be available by the end of FY2012.
-Also, because BG/Q hardware is still under development, performance data are not available.
-Performance data for the principal LQCD algorithms (asqtad, clover, DWF), through arrangement with IBM, may be measured by the USQCD collaboration using prototype hardware by August 2012.
-Given the expertise of BNL in the operation of BlueGene hardware and the laboratory's interest in hosting BG/Q systems, should this hardware be selected for the FY2012 purchase the LQCD-ext budget will be altered to provide for the hardware purchase and for operations support at BNL during the operational lifetime of the BG/Q (FY2012 through FY2014).
-Should BG/Q hardware not be chosen in FY2012, the current LQCD-ext budget, which calls for hardware funds to be allocated to JLab for a 2012 cluster acquisition and its subsequent operations, will be executed.
+As of the time of the preparation of this document, the precise schedule for the availability of BlueGene/Q (BG/Q) hardware is not known, but based on deployment of such hardware at Argonne National Lab (the "Mira" facility) in spring 2012, general availability should occur in the second half of calendar 2012.
+Also, because BG/Q software systems and LQCD code optimizations are still under development, performance data are not available.
+Performance data for the principal LQCD algorithms (asqtad, clover, DWF) will be measured by the USQCD collaboration using prototype hardware at BNL, and the released BlueGene/Q hardware at Argonne National Laboratory by August 2012.
+Given the expertise of BNL in the operation of BlueGene hardware and the laboratory's interest in hosting BG/Q systems, should this hardware be selected for the FY2013 purchase, the LQCD-Ext budget will be altered to provide for the hardware purchase and for operations support at BNL during the operational lifetime of the BG/Q (FY2013 through FY2014).
+Should BG/Q hardware not be chosen in FY2013, the current LQCD-Ext budget, which calls for hardware funds to be allocated to Fermilab for 2013 conventional and/or accelerated cluster acquisitions and their subsequent operations, will be executed.

-The LQCD-ext strategy for determining the hardware for FY2012 will take into account the availability of hardware, pricing, hardware performance, and full life-cycle costs.
-Because the project must request the distribution of FY2012 funds among the three laboratories by mid-August 2011, a sequence of information gathering steps will occur as listed in Table II below, culminating in the selection of the laboratory to host the FY2012 hardware.
+The LQCD-Ext strategy for determining the hardware for FY2013 will take into account the availability of hardware, pricing, hardware performance, and full life-cycle costs.
+Because the project must request the distribution of FY2013 funds among the three laboratories by mid-August 2012, a sequence of information gathering steps will occur as listed in Table II below, culminating in the selection of the laboratory to host the FY2013 hardware.
 The possible hardware acquisition scenarios include:

-- A full rack (1024) nodes of BG/Q hardware at BNL - A half rack of BG/Q hardware at BNL, and a combination of conventional and GPU-accelerated clusters at JLab - A combination of conventional and GPU-accelerated clusters at JLab
+- A full rack (1024 nodes) of BG/Q hardware at BNL - A half rack of BG/Q hardware at BNL, and a combination of conventional and GPU-accelerated clusters at Fermilab - A combination of conventional and GPU-accelerated clusters at Fermilab

-If it is determined in August 2011 that hardware will be procured at JLab, the budget breakdown between a conventional and a GPU-accelerated cluster will be determined by January 2012.
-Hardware at JLab will be released to production by the end of September 2012.
+If it is determined in August 2012 that hardware will be procured at Fermilab, the budget breakdown between conventional and GPU-accelerated cluster types will be determined by January 2013.
+Hardware at Fermilab will be released to production by the end of September 2013.